 The Toronto School of Theology (TST) expects to open a conjoint PhD degree program in Theological Studies to a class entering in September 2015.
 "Conjoint" means that the proposed PhD (in Theological Studies) will be offered conjointly by the University of Toronto and six TST member colleges.
 It will be administered by TST’s Graduate Centre for Theological Studies.

 The conjoint Doctor of Theology (ThD) program is intended primarily to equip persons for vocations of teaching and research in theological schools, colleges and universities, or for the scholarly enhancement of ministerial practice.
 The ThD is offered conjointly by the University of Toronto and six Toronto School of Theology (TST) member colleges.

-TST is now accepting applications for those wishing to begin doctoral studies starting in September 2014 for the 2014-2015 academic year.
+TST will soon be accepting applications for those wishing to begin doctoral studies starting in September 2015 for the 2015-2016 academic year.

 This program is designed to foster graduate-level competence in several basic areas of theological study, and to provide the opportunity for more advanced work in areas of particular interest to the student.
 It prepares the student for admission to a doctoral program.

 An MA student may complete the degree program entirely on a part-time basis.
 The minimum time required to complete the program is two years, the maximum allowed is six years and consists of twelve courses.
 A thesis of at least 12,500 words is also required.